-How to identify root rot in aloe vera & other aloe plants
+How to identify root rot in aloe plants

 To tell if your aloe plant, or aloe vera, is suffering from root rot look first at the stems of the leaves.
 Dark brown, black or mushy stems are all indications of root rot.